caas-team/py-kube-downscaler/README.md

 ## Migrate From Codeberg

-For all users who come from the Codeberg repository (no longer maintained by the original author) it is possible to migrate to this new version of the kube-downscaler by installing the Helm chart in this way:
+For all users who come from the Codeberg repository (no longer maintained by the original author) it is possible to migrate to this new version of the kube-downscaler by installing the Helm chart in these ways that will preserve the old nomenclature already present inside your cluster

+### Migrate From Codeberg - Cluster Wide Installation

+Read [Installation](#installation) section to understand what is meant for **Cluster Wide Installation**

 ```bash
 $ helm install kube-downscaler py-kube-downscaler/py-kube-downscaler --set nameOverride=kube-downscaler --set configMapName=kube-downscaler